Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/12_License.md

 -----

 This license applies to all versions of the Archive that have been posted on abhayagiri.org.
-However, we encourage anyone distributing or mirroring the Archive to keep your copy up to date.
+However, we encourage anyone distributing or mirroring the Archive to keep your distribution up to date.